How Does Nursing Accreditation Work? And Which Accreditor Is Best?

 • Accredits nursing programs of all levels.

-• Recognized by both the Council for Higher Education Accreditation and ED.
+• Recognized by both the Council for Higher Education Accreditation and U.S. Department of Education.

 • Uses a rigorous, independent process to grant nursing schools accreditation.